Ampersand: History, symbol in different fonts & logo design

 Ampersand logos are famous in all industries, such as fashion, architecture, jewelry, consulting, and food and wellness products.

 Around 2014, the ampersand symbol experienced a wave of revival glory days, being featured in plenty of hipster logos.
 Overachieving usage was commonly found in logos for barber shops and logos for restaurants.
-However, as part of logo and font design, the ampersand had been a favorite of master printers decades ago, source

-1. Type company name2.
+1. Type brand name2.
 Select design3.
-Modify logo
+Customize logo